Quantum Fisher Information and the Curvature of Entanglement: The relation between QFI and Concurrence for pure states

 What is the quantum-metrological significance of the points in time when ${\rm CoE}=F(t)$?
-The answer to this question is obtained by computing the concurrence of the eigenvectors of the SLD which furnish the optimal read-out strategy for the quantum probe in any practical quantum metrology scheme designed to saturate the QCRB.
+The answer to this question is obtained by computing the concurrence of the eigenvectors of the SLD which furnish an optimal read-out strategy for the quantum probe quantum metrology schemes designed to saturate the QCRB.
 The SLD operator expressed in terms of the eigenstates and eigenvalues of the state of the probe density matrix, $\rho = \sum_a \lambda_a |\lambda_a\rangle \langle \lambda_a|$, is

 with the sum again restricted to those terms for which $\lambda_a + \lambda_b \neq 0$.
-For the particular case where the probe state is pure, this reduces to $L_{\Psi}=2[(\partial_g|\Psi^t\rangle) \langle \Psi^t| + |\psi^t\rangle (\partial_g \langle \Psi^t|)]$ which can be computed using $|\Psi^t_{\rm opt} \rangle = (e^{-ig\omega_{01} t}|\beta_{01}\rangle + e^{-ig\omega_{11} t}|\beta_{11}\rangle$ to be,
+For the particular case where the probe state is pure, this reduces to $L_{\Psi}=2[(\partial_g|\Psi^t\rangle) \langle \Psi^t| + |\psi^t\rangle (\partial_g \langle \Psi^t|)]$ which can be computed using $|\Psi^t_{\rm opt} \rangle = (e^{-ig\omega_{01} t}|\beta_{01}\rangle + e^{-ig\omega_{11} t}|\beta_{11}\rangle)/\sqrt{2}$ to be,

 The SLD in the equation above is expressed in the computational basis and we see that it becomes diagonal and its eigenvectors become the computational basis states $|00\rangle$, $|01\rangle$, $|10\rangle$ and $|11\rangle$ when $\sin (2 g t \eta_{xy}) = 1$, which are also the points in time where $\rm{CoE}$ = QFI.
 This means that the QCRB can be saturated using simple computational basis measurements at these special points.
 From the point of view of implementing quantum limited metrology, a simple read-out that can saturate the QCRB is significant since, in general, the read-outs of the quantum probe that saturates the bound are measurements on to entangled states of the probe that are difficult to implement in the lab.